 ** If you use other nuts, you may need to process longer.
 Walnuts and pecans smooth out fairly quickly; almonds take a bit longer (since they have a lower natural fat content).
 Cashews, in my experience, take longest (up to 10 minutes, scraping down sides of processor occasionally); you might need to add 1-2 tsp coconut oil to help them along.

-Carob Variation: (ACD Phase I and beyond): Instead of cacao nibs, use 1-2 Tbsp (15-30 ml) carob powder, added with the walnuts.
+Carob Variation: (ACD all stages): Instead of cacao nibs, use 1-2 Tbsp (15-30 ml) carob powder, added with the walnuts.
 This will make the spread slightly thicker, but no less delectable.

-Coconut Variation (ACD Phase I and beyond): Add 1-2 Tbsp (15-30 ml) coconut oil or coconut butter (a la HEAB) along with the walnuts (will also firm it up a bit).
+Coconut Variation (ACD all stages): Add 1-2 Tbsp (15-30 ml) coconut oil or coconut butter along with the walnuts (will also firm it up a bit).
 Add 1/2 tsp (2.5 ml) coconut flavoring with the stevia, if desired; stir in 1-2 Tbsp (15-30 ml) unsweetened shredded coconut once the butter is completed.
 This will result in a very firm spread once refrigerated.

 Last Year at this Time: Flash in the Pan: Inter-Faith Holiday Pudding